 While you won’t implement any plan perfectly, you can learn more about the Lord and your relationship on food every day.
 Then, you can start to dig even deeper into His Word for help.

-To get started, download the Faith Meets Food Bible Study Worksheet below.
-It will walk you through these 6 steps.
+To get started, download the Faith Meets Food Bible Study PDF below.
+This printable will walk you through these 6 simple steps.

-Or, simply pull out a journal and follow these 6 steps above.
 You may enjoy reading different versions or breaking out your concordance.
-There is no one right way to do this study, but remember that change happens when you intentionally seek AND apply His direction.
+There is no one right way to do this study.
+But, remember that change happens when you intentionally seek AND apply His direction.

 If you would like more guidance in this Bible study method, be sure to check out Chew the Word.